-D. The Written Comprehensive Examination
+F. The Written Comprehensive Examination

-At some time early in their course of studies, students should decide if they want to take two 3-hour written comprehensive exams or to take one such exam and write a thesis (see below).
+At some time early in their course of studies, students should decide if they want to take two 3hour written comprehensive exams, or one such exam and write a thesis (see below about the thesis).
 The written examination is based upon reading lists and course work.
-Examinations are offered in American Literature, British Literature, Professional Writing, and Classical Rhetoric.
-Reading lists and sample questions for each field can be found in appendices to this handbook.
+Examinations are offered in American Literature, Early British Literature, Later British Literature, Professional Writing, and Classical Rhetoric.
+Reading lists and questions for each field can be found in appendices to this handbook.